modmore/docs/en/01_Commerce/v1/50_Modules/Shipping/PackingSlip.md

 The Packing Slip module adds an action to the [order shipments](../../Orders/Shipments) grid on the order detail page that will generate, and prompt to print, a packing slip for a shipment.

-**Packing Slip is available as a separate, free, package** and is also on [GitHub](https://github.com/modmore/Commerce_PackingSlip).
+**Packing Slip is available as a separate (free) package from the modmore.com package provider** and is also on [GitHub](https://github.com/modmore/Commerce_PackingSlip).
 Commerce 0.11 is required to use it.

 [TOC]